 Providence has been a beacon for hope, change and innovation, starting from its roots as the first hospital in the District.
 Providence is again at the forefront of change, leading the way in transforming models of care, placing more emphasis on building healthier communities through offering services in prevention, wellness care and chronic disease management.

-- Welcome Back to Providence Community Event
+- Welcome Back to Providence Community Open House and Health Fair

 - Saturday, September 21 from 9am to 3pm; Providence Health System, 1150 Varnum Street NE